bulatnig/bulatnig.github.io/_posts/2022-02-12-logging-best-practices.md

     User Peter added discount buy-one-get-one to basket

 And we started with already quite detailed pattern.
-You probably have that experience of going through a number of iterations trying to come up with right pattern to match only the kins of messages you want to.
+You probably have that experience of going through a number of iterations trying to come up with right pattern to match only the messages you want to.

 My way to sort this out is to split log message to machine-readable code and only human-readable description.
 Example above might be transformed like this: